cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.15 Phone Contact with Domain Contact v2

-Confirm the Applicant's control over the FQDN by calling the Domain Contact’s phone number and obtain a confirming response to validate the ADN.
+Confirm the Applicant's control over the FQDN by calling the Domain Contact's phone number and obtain a confirming response to validate the ADN.
 Each phone call MAY confirm control of multiple ADNs provided that the same Domain Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.

 In the event that someone other than a Domain Contact is reached, the CA MAY request to be transferred to the Domain Contact.